Shower System Rough-In Checklist Before Tiling the Wall

 • All pipe connections have been pressure-tested.

-• Shower head, handheld, tub spout and body jet locations are confirmed.
+• Shower head, handheld, tub spout, and body jet locations are confirmed.

 • Diverter outlets are connected in the correct order.